peixian/hs2vec/notebooks/hs_pca.md

 by Peixian Wang - 2016/8/3

-*This is licensed under MIT, so do what you want with it, modify it, fork it, etc. If you use this code I'd apprechiate an attribution back :>*
+*This is licensed under MIT, so do what you want with it, modify it, fork it, etc. If you use this code I'd appreciate an attribution back :>*

 **MAKE SURE YOU'RE IN THE RIGHT VIRTUALENV**